nicampbel/hotel_booking_system/Notes.md

 - Server and Client(in UI) created
 - UI input captured and sent to server

-# Change
+# Change:
-UI only captures input and sends room selection to server; logic happens in Server Update UI based on server feedback
+- UI only captures input and sends room selection to server; logic happens in Server
+- Update UI based on server feedback

+# To do:
+- Add text file
+- Add population of UI from text file upon startup